Skip to content

 Jessica Stewart

-Bella began her creative career as an actor.
-After studying philosophy at the University of Cambridge, she trained at LAMDA, and has enjoyed lead roles and ensemble work in theatre, film and TV projects.
-In 2016, she founded theatre company All About You with Olivier Award-winning director and dramaturg Donnacadh O’Briain.
-She’s written two plays, both published by Oberon Books.
+Bella began her career as an actor.
+She studied Philosophy at the University of Cambridge before training at LAMDA, and has performed lead and ensemble roles across theatre, film and television.
+In 2016, she co-founded theatre company All About You with Olivier Award-winning director and dramaturg Donnacadh O’Briain.
+Her plays are published by Oberon Books.

-Bella’s bold debut play, My World Has Exploded A Little Bit is an autobiographical piece exploring grief, which mixes tender intimacy with philosophical debate and clownish silliness.
-It received acclaim at the Edinburgh Fringe 2016, went on an ACE supported national tour, and was Highly Commended by the awards committee at VAULT Festival 2017.
-Following this she was commissioned by Stylist magazine to make a video on the subject of grief and invited to give a Tedx talk on the value of vulnerability at Newnham College, Cambridge.
+Her debut play, My World Has Exploded A Little Bit, an autobiographical piece exploring grief, which mixes tender intimacy with philosophical debate and clownish silliness, premiered at the Edinburgh Festival Fringe 2016 to critical acclaim, before touring nationally with Arts Council support.
+It was Highly Commended at the VAULT Festival Awards 2017, and led to a commissioned short film on grief for Stylist magazine, as well as a TEDx talk on vulnerability at Newnham College, Cambridge.

-Bella‘s second show, Rejoicing At Her Wondrous Vulva The Young Woman Applauded Herself, is a celebration of female desire.
-Encompassing shame, pride, fury and liberation, it tells the story of a secret battle between a woman’s wildly uninhibited sexual appetite and her ego’s desperate need for approval.
-It premiered with an ACE supported run in the downstairs theatre at Ovalhouse in May 2019, to critical acclaim. (★★★★ ‘the glittering poetry in Heesom’s script, so vivid and visceral that sometimes the stagecraft feels redundant in comparison to the glory and guts of the words’ ‑ The Guardian)
+Her second play, Rejoicing At Her Wondrous Vulva The Young Woman Applauded Herself, is an unflinching exploration of female desire, navigating shame, pride and liberation.
+It premiered at Ovalhouse in 2019 in an Arts Council-supported run to strong critical response, including a four-star review from The Guardian, which praised “the glittering poetry in Heesom’s script, so vivid and visceral that sometimes the stagecraft feels redundant in comparison to the glory and guts of the words.”

 Menu